22 free museums in London you need to visit

 Queens House

 The aptly named Queens House in Greenwich was the first-ever classical building in the UK in the 1600s with the original purpose of being the royal residence of Queen Anne of Denmark.
-However, Queen Ann died before the building was completed and the building given to queen consort Henrietta Maria.
-It was then used by several other royals over the years.

 The Grade I listed building is now part of the National Maritime Museum and is used to display parts of their substantial collection of maritime paintings and portraits.